Gr4y-r0se/DOMinic/README.md

 I'd like to thank the following people for their assistance:

  - [@AssassinUKG](https://github.com/AssassinUKG) for providing the Dockerfile
- - [@keelanbrady1011](https://github.com/keelanbrady1011) for demonstrating an unintended solution to challenge 11
+ - [@keelanbrady1011](https://github.com/keelanbrady1011) for demonstrating an unintended solution to Research Proposal, and for catching an issue with Length Limits that made me giggle so it stayed in